 We first introduce our database and then compare our approach to state-of-the-art methods.
-Note, more results are available in the supplementary material.

 Ground Truth Database.
-Recently, two small databases were introduced [22, 11].
+Recently two small databases were introduced [21, 11].
 The database we use is considerably larger and, we believe, of higher quality.
-The data in [11] is of intermediate quality, probably due to noise.
-In [22] most examples are natural (outdoor) images, which is a very realistic scenario, however the ground truth $\alpha$ was created using a variety of matting methods along with extensive user assistance.
+The data in [11] is of intermediate quality, probably due to noise3.
+In [21] most examples are natural (outdoor) images, which is a very realistic scenario, however the ground truth α was created using a variety of matting methods along with extensive user assistance.
 We believe that such a dataset is biased especially if used, as in our work, for training.
+We hope that in the future our high quality database can also be used to learn better priors for alpha, e.g. high order clique MRFs, which is along the current trend of training low-level vision systems e.g. stereo.

-Our dataset has 27 $\alpha$ matter obtained using triangulation matting [18] from the RAW sensor data (10.1 Mpix; Canon 1D Mark III).
-The objects have a variety of hard and soft boundaries (e.g. fig. 6) and different boundary lengths, e.g. a tree with many holes (see supplementary material).
-The final mattes, of average size 6 Mpix, consist of the cropped out objects.
-To create training and test images we composed the true foreground masks with different natural background images with varying degree of difficulty: color ambiguity of fore- and background and backgrounds with different degrees of focus.
-Then the set was split into 10 training and 17 test images.
-To obtain 20 training images, 2 different backgrounds were used.
-Finally, we created for each image a set of potential user inputs in the form of scribbles and trimaps.
-For each image we have casually drawn large scribbles that cover all major colors in the image but are not close to the object boundary.
+Our dataset has $27~\alpha$ mattes obtained in a professional studio environment using triangulation matting [17] from the RAW sensor data (10.1 Mpix; Canon 1D Mark III).
+The objects have a variety of hard and soft boundaries and different boundary lengths, e.g. a tree with many holes (see fig. 8 for an overview).
+The final mattes, of average size 6 Mpix, consists of the cropped out objects.
+From these ground truth α mattes we derived ground truth trimaps by thresholding the α matte.

-&lt;sup>3In the matte of fig. 8 in [11] 42% of true foreground pixels have an $\alpha$ value below 0.98, in our case this occurred only for 1% of pixels.
+$^{^3}$ In the matte of fig. 8 in [11] 42% of true foreground pixels have an α value below 0.98, in our case this occurred only for 1% of pixels.